HosamAH/SQL-Server/README.md

         - Total no. of logical processors we have are 2
     18. Memory
         - Click on "Recommended"
-        - Since we have total 2 GB avilable for VM, change max memory to 1024 MB / 1 GB
+        - Change max memory to 1024 MB / 1 GB
         - Check on "Click here to accept the recommended memory configurations for the SQL Server Database Engine"

     19. FileStream